Load all libraries for this example

 Introduction

 SEMs are ubiquitous in the social sciences, psychology, ecology, and other fields.
-The INLAvaan package provides a user-friendly interface for fitting Bayesian SEMs using Integrated Nested Laplace Approximations (INLA, Rue, Martino, and Chopin 2009).
+The INLAvaan package (Jamil and Rue 2026b) provides a user-friendly interface for fitting Bayesian SEMs using Integrated Nested Laplace Approximations (INLA, Rue et al. 2009), based on a bespoke approximate Bayesian inference framework for SEMs (Jamil and Rue 2026a).
 This vignette will guide you through the basics of using INLAvaan to fit a simple SEM.
 Before we begin make sure you have installed the INLAvaan package from GitHub by running the commands below.

 # Load all libraries for this example